Robert Jenrick was heckled at his own rally? At least it means someone cares

 Today’s politicians don’t often reach such heights of engagement with voters.
 Keir Starmer is still at the lone protester stage, being sprinkled with glitter at Labour’s post-election conference – a conference to celebrate a huge majority bestowed by the voting system – by someone demanding proportional representation.

-Let us hope that citizen-dissenters learn something from the hero of Wembley Arena, and that Starmer and Jenrick learn from Wilson, Starmer’s prime ministerial hero, about how to bite back.
+Let us hope that citizen-dissenters learn something from the hero of the O2 Arena, and that Starmer and Jenrick learn from Wilson, Starmer’s prime ministerial hero, about how to bite back.

 Join our commenting forum